A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere: Candidate theories for the WZW-NLSM

 We then discuss how the above WZW-NL$\sigma$M is related to the bosonic Chern-Simons-matter theory of $N$ flavours of critical scalar fields coupled to an $\Sp(M)_1$ or $\Sp(N-M)_{-1}$ Chern-Simons field.
 For the case of $\Sp(M)_1$, one can start with the Stiefel manifold $\Sp(N)/\Sp(N-M)$.
 It can be parametrised by a $2N\times 2M$ matrix $\mathbf{n}$ such that $\mathbf{n}^\rT\bOmega_N\mathbf{n}=\bOmega_{M}$.
-We can interpret $\mathbf{n}$ as a matrix field $\phi_{ij}$ that is bi-fundamental of $\Sp(N)$ and $\Sp(M)$, $i=1,\cdots, 2N$ and $j=1,\cdots,2M$.
+We can interpret $\mathbf{n}$ as a matrix field $\phi_{ia}$ that is bi-fundamental of $\Sp(N)$ and $\Sp(M)$, $i=1,\cdots, 2N$ and $a=1,\cdots,2M$.
 To recover the original Grassmannian $\mathcal{G}$, we now gauge the $\Sp(M)$ symmetry of the Stiefel manifold.
-In the language of matrix field $\phi_{ij}$, this gauging process corresponds to couple it an $\Sp(M)$ gauge field.
+In the language of matrix field $\phi_{ia}$, this gauging process corresponds to couple it an $\Sp(M)$ gauge field.
 So we end up with a theory with $N$ flavours of bosonic field coupled to an $\Sp(M)$ gauge field, and the bosonic field is in the fundamental representation of the $\Sp(M)$ gauge group.
 The WZW term of the original NL$\sigma$M corresponds to the Chern-Simons term of the gauge field $\Sp(M)$~\cite{Komargodski2018QCD}, and the WZW level is identical to the Chern-Simons level.
-We therefore arrive at $N$ flavours of critical scalar fields coupled to an $\Sp(M)_1$ Chern-Simons field.
-Similarly, if we start from the Stiefel manifold $\Sp(N)/\Sp(M)$ and couple it to an $\Sp(N-M)_{-1}$ gauge field, we will get $N$ flavours of critical scalar fields coupled to the $\Sp(N-M)_{-1}$ Chern-Simons field.
+We therefore arrive at $N$ flavours of critical scalar fields coupled to an $\Sp(M)_1$ Chern-Simons field